aziza92/Wallet_Trading/README.md

 - **User Authentication**: Secure user login and registration system to ensure privacy and security of user accounts.
 - **Portfolio Management**: Users can view and manage their cryptocurrency portfolio, including balances and transaction history.
+- **Trading Functionality**: Perform buy and sell operations for various cryptocurrencies with real-time price updates.

 #